ourworldventures/ourworld_books_OLD/content/ourfoundation/foundation_participants.md

 # OurWorld Foundation Participants

-> TODO: needs to be reworked to be in line with generic strategy
+> TODO: (na) needs to be reworked to be in line with generic strategy

 ![](img/participants.png)

-> TODO: (anyone) I don't think it is entirely clear what the sandbox is.

 For this doc we call the Digital Nomad Business Hub, OurHub.

-> TODO: (anyone) What should we name these terms?
+> TODO: (na) What should we name these terms?
 They used to be Zanzi Community, Zanzi... but Zanzi has negative connotations.

-> TODO: Should we distinguish physical residents from digital residents?

 ## OurCommunity

-The sandboxed community, all members together.
+The sandboxed community, both physical and digital residents.
 The rights of OurCommunity and its constituents are protected by the Sandbox Authority.

 ## OurHub Member